 The graphic novel format is used to tell a variety of stories.
-Autobiographical, memoir, and “slice of life” comics — written for an audience of grownups, young adults, and older kids — seem to have exploded in the last few years.
-When I looked at my favorite comics that did not have people in capes, superpowers, or anything blowing up, I realized many had a common theme: growing up.
+When I looked at my favorite comics that didn’t have people in capes, superpowers, or anything blowing up, I realized many had a common theme: growing up.
 They also have wonderful art and characters you can really root for.
 I’m so excited to share them with you!

 After failing at the American professional football career he hoped for, Scott take a big step.
 He moves to Japan to try and become a professional sumo wrestler.
 It sounds like the stuff jokes are made of, but this book is an extremely quiet, reflective coming of age story.
 The reactions of his friends and his girlfriend to his decision.
 What he finds inside himself in an unfamiliar environment, hoping this second chance will actually pan out, because he doesn’t know what to do if it doesn’t.